dcrankshaw/datascience-sp14/lab3/refine-and-eda.md

 ### DIY

 1. Import the file "emdata.tsv" from the InfoChimps data directory into OpenRefine.
+There's a "Create Project" button when you're done.

 ## Facets and Filters